MicrosoftDocs/learn/learn-pr/azure/azure-sentinel-deploy-configure/includes/2-deployment-options.md

 - Built-in connectors for partner solutions.
 - Built-in connector for Amazon Web Services.

 Additionally, there are built-in connectors to the broader security ecosystem for non-Microsoft solutions.
-You can also use Common Event Format (CEF), Syslog, or a representational state transfer application programming interface (REST API) to connect your data sources with Azure Sentinel.
+You can also use Common Event Format (CEF), Syslog, or a REST API to connect your data sources with Azure Sentinel.
 The following image depicts this connectivity capability.

 :::image type="content" source="../media/Sentinel-connections.png" alt-text="The diagram depicts multiple data connections to Azure Sentinel." border="false":::